 Certain view panels are used in more than one window.
 For example, the Customer in-context view panel is used in Customer Maintenance, Customer Order Entry, and several other places.
 You must set up the Info view in each location where the view panel is used separately.
 The information you set up for the view panel in Customer Maintenance is used only in Customer Maintenance, and the information you set up for the view panel in Customer Order Entry is used only in Customer Order Entry.
-You can set up the Customer Info view to show certain information when you display the panel in Customer Maintenance, and other information when you display the panel in Customer Order Entry.
+You can set up the Customer Info view to show certain information when you display the panel in Customer Order Entry.